 Avoid holding the film strip too close to the screen of your light source.
 This is to avoid the appearance of a pixelated photo.
 A distance of about 2 inches (or 5 cm) should be fine.

 Tip #5: Keep your device steady

 A steady device means in-focus scanned images, so do your best to hold your phone as still as possible while scanning (that's why using voice control to activate scans is highly recommended here).
 If you need help with keeping your phone static, consider using a phone stand or a similar structure to keep your phone in place.

 The first few film scans are free.
-If you wish to scan more, you're welcome to purchase an in-app subscription plan (optional) which usually comes with a free trial period.
+If you wish to scan more, you're welcome to purchase a Membership (optional) which usually comes with a free trial period.